burcia1711/art-paintings-classification-localisation-literature/README.md

 Handling varied scales and details is another consideration: classical paintings can be very large, with tiny but important objects (small faces in a crowd, distant animals, etc.).
 Techniques like Slicing Aided Hyper Inference (SAHI) have been applied to art images to improve the detection of small objects by analysing image patches at high resolution [[9]](https://github.com/burcia1711/art-paintings-classification-localisation-literature/blob/main/2018%20-%20Deep%20learning%20for%20object%20detection%20in%20fine-art%20paintings.pdf).
 Multi-scale training and test-time augmentations are commonly used to ensure objects of different sizes and styles can be caught.
 Overall, while general-purpose detectors form the backbone, fine-grained adaptations are often needed to handle the diversity across art genres – from the realistic shading of Baroque paintings to the flat colours of Pop Art or the fragmented forms of Cubism.

+## Practical Applications in Art and Cultural Heritage

+Robust object classification and localisation in paintings unlock many applications in the art world:

+### Art Collection Indexing and Search:
+Museums and galleries digitising their collections can use object detectors to automatically tag artworks with their depicted content (people, animals, objects).
+This enables powerful content-based search, so curators or researchers can retrieve all works containing a certain object or theme (e.g. “find all paintings depicting a lute”) without manual cataloging [[5]](https://github.com/burcia1711/art-paintings-classification-localisation-literature/blob/main/2024%20-%20Algorithmic%20Ways%20of%20Seeing-%20Using%20Object%20Detection%20to%20Facilitate%20Art%20Exploration.pdf).
+For example, an experimental system called “Algorithmic Ways of Seeing” lets users browse a digital museum collection by clicking on detected objects in one painting to see similar objects across other paintings.
+This facilitates novel explorations of art across time periods and styles, helping users discover artworks and details they might otherwise overlook.

 ## References
 [[1] Detecting People in Artwork with CNNs](https://github.com/burcia1711/art-paintings-classification-localisation-literature/blob/main/2016%20-%20Detecting%20People%20in%20Artwork%20with%20CNNs.pdf)